-- Generally, payments to a corporation; but see Payments reportable to corporations below; - Payments for merchandise, telegrams, telephone, freight, storage, and similar items; - Payments of rent to real estate agents; - Wages paid to employees (report on Form W-2, Wage and Tax Statement): - · Business travel allowances paid to employees (may be reportable on Form W-2); - PS 58 costs (report on Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.); and - Payments to a tax-exempt organization, the United States, a state, the District of Columbia, a U.S. possession, or a foreign government.
+- Generally, payments to a corporation; but see Payments reportable to corporations on page MISC-2; - Payments for merchandise, telegrams, telephone, freight, storage, and similar items; - Payments of rent to real estate agents, but see Regulations section 1.6041-1(e)(5), Example 5; - Wages paid to employees (report on Form W-2, Wage and Tax Statement): - Business travel allowances paid to employees (may be reportable on Form W-2); - Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, - Payments to a tax-exempt organization, the United States, a state, the District of Columbia, a U.S. possession, or a foreign government; and - Certain payment card transactions if a payment card organization has assigned a merchant/payee a Merchant Category Code (MCC) indicating that reporting is not required.
+A cardholder/payor may rely on the MCC that the payment card organization assigned to a merchant/payee to determine if a payment card transaction with that merchant/payee is subject to reporting under section 6041 or section 6041A.
+For more information and a list of merchant types with corresponding